 Of course you're excited, you've done all the work and now you are almost closed on your new home.

 A final walkthrough is usually done by buyers a few days before closing to make sure that everything is right with the house they're set to buy.
-Try as hard as you can to keep from thinking about where the hutch will go or which child will have which bedroom; this is an important step of home buying that could cost you if overlooked.
+Try as hard as you can to keep from thinking about where the hutch will go or the big screen; this is an important step of home buying that could cost you if overlooked.
 You will want the first day in your new home to be relaxing and wonderful instead of repairing what you did not see before closing.
 The final inspection may not be fun, but it can't be forgotten as an integral part of smart home buying.

 Everyone has a different way of doing a final walkthrough, but everything must be looked at and tested.